CarlSandsten/CarlSandsten/README.md

 ## Welcome to my hub 👋

-### Technologies I worked with professionally that are worth mentioning (stars are mixure of experience and skill).
+### Technologies I worked with professionally that are worth mentioning.
 - JavaScript               ⭐⭐⭐⭐⭐
 - TypeScript               ⭐⭐⭐⭐
 - SQL (MySQL & PostgreSQL) ⭐⭐⭐